Listen to the intro podcast about Defending the Constitution!

 • A civic information provider

-• Building solidarity and relationships while working together to strengthen democracy
+• Strengthen solidarity and relationships while working together

-• Generating a visible profile for civic action and the defense of democracy
+• Generate a visible profile for civic action and the defense of democratic institutions

-• Renewing a democratic value that the people closest to a problem should help solve the problem
+• Renew a democratic value that the people closest to a problem should help solve the problem

 1. Rights: Congress is the heart of Article One in the U.S. Constitution—first among equals in our three branches of government.
 The First Amendment allows citizens to petition to redress grievances and assemble peacefully.
 Civil Society Field Hearings leverage these institutional prerogatives to strengthen democratic participation.